InstituteforDiseaseModeling/synthpops/docs/overview.rst

 	10-20   0.314776879 , 0.895460015 , 0.412465791
 	20-30   0.132821425 , 0.405073038 , 1.433888594

-In the first instance, these matrices can be drawn from the Prem et al. paper, although other data sources may be preferable because that paper generalizes European social structures to other countries which may not always be appropriate.
+In the first instance, these matrices can be drawn from the Prem et al. paper, although other data sources may be preferable because that paper generalizes European social structures to other countries which may not always be appropriate. (this again needs to be phrased carefully, lest we draw the ire of other groups.
+The issue is more that a projection can miss features not present in the space spanned by the patterns in those countries).

-In theory this household contact matrix should vary with household size, but it is unlikely that data at that resolution is available.
+In theory this household contact matrix should vary with household size, but it is unlikely that data at that resolution is available (without more careful analysis - such data can be generated from DHS data).

 The `synthpops` functions implement household initialization as follows

 1. `synthpops.generate_household_sizes_from_fixed_pop_size` generates empty households with known size based on the distribution of household sizes
 2. `synthpops.generate_all_households` takes in the remaining sources above, and then
-	- Calls `generate_living_alone` to populate households with 1 person
+	- Calls `generate_living_alone` to populate households with 1 person (describe this - either from data or not)
 	- Calls `generate_larger_households` repeatedly with with different household sizes to populate those households

 ## Schools

 Schools are special in that

-- Only school-age children are eligible to go to school
+- Only school-age children are eligible to go to school (anyone going to school can go - hard coded some things so that it's less likely to choose adults, but still possible)
-- Some people work as teachers at schools
+- Some people work as teachers or other staff at schools

 The data required for schools are: